alepha@docs:~/docs/concepts$

 #The Golden Rule: Boundaries

-Here is where Alepha differs from other frameworks.
+Here is where Alepha differs from other tools.

 In a traditional Node.js app, it is tempting to just import BillingService into UserService and use it.
 Don't do this.